Azure/k8s-best-practices/Cost_Optimization.md

 AKS clusters for dev/test can be operated with the VM sizes Standard_B2ms, Standard_B4ms or Standard_B8ms to reduce runtime cost compared against the same sizes out of the Dv3-series.

 Additionally it is valueable to get the input from the developers who is developing the application about what they believe is the requirement for a worker node GPU/CPU/Memory/IOPS wise.
-Based on this output you should select the given 't-shirt' side of the worker node.
+Based on this output you should select the given 't-shirt' size of the worker node.

 # Links